Wisc-HCI/ITER/analysis/README.md

 ## Requirements
 Install jupyter notebook and R studio.
 I recommend setting everything up with anaconda.

-Also run the experiment, making sure to collect the interaction logs from the RAD system.
+Also when running the experiment, making sure to collect the interaction logs from the RAD system.

 ## Credit
 Using [Wisc-HCI/PaperVisualizations](https://github.com/Wisc-HCI/PaperVisualizations) for plotting results.